 Do more than try to sell to your prospects.
 Provide them with something they may find legitimately useful, too.

-Offer up an article, video, or a link to a podcast – even a snippet of advice; anything that you think would be helpful to the prospect.
+Offer up an article, video, podcast or try some of these networking strategies; anything that you think would be helpful to the prospect.
 Just be sure to tell them why it would be useful to them (your initial research should help here).
+For example, if your prospect is preparing to launch a podcast or planning what that could eventually look like, even sharing something as simple as an article on your blog about the best podcast hosting platforms could help reinforce your new relationship.

 In fact, go one step further and avoid making it about you or your company in any way – make it all about your prospect.